josh-wong/ios-shortcut-templates/README.md

-# ios-shortcut-templates
+# iOS Shortcut Templates

- Templates for Shortcuts in iOS
+This repository contains a list of iOS Shortcuts templates that I have created based on shortcuts that I have created.